AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 this.sdsService.getRangeValues(streamId, '1', 40, SdsBoundaryType.ExactOrCalculated)
 ```

-<h5>Get Table Form</h5>

-You can retreive the values in the form of a table (in this case with headers).
+You can also retreive the values in the form of a table (in this case with headers).
 Here is the request:

 ```js